 Ms. Prizlee recalled that a presentation was made to the Committee a few months ago, for which the backup materials included a copy of the Ordinance governing sidewalks.
 The Ordinance in question is C71-64, Sections 25-26.
 If an accident occurs on a City sidewalk that is in front of a private home or business, it is up to the City Attorney’s Office to determine which party is liable for damages.

 Chair Mammano asserted that Staff should be able to provide the Committee with an estimate of how much the City paid out in the previous fiscal year for “trip and fall” accidents on City sidewalks.
-It was determined that this information for the year 2020 would be provided.
+It was determined that this information for the year 2020 until the present day would be provided.

 Ms. Scott asked how this information would be used by the Committee.
 Mr. LaBrie replied that they would make a recommendation to the City Commission to increase the budget for sidewalk repairs/replacement.

-Mr. Dodd continued that roughly $1 million is included in the budget for sidewalk repairs.
+Mr. Dodd continued that approximately $1 million is included in the budget for sidewalk repairs.
 In the coming year, funding will also be sought for the construction of new sidewalks.
 This will be funded in part through impact fees.
 There has also been a request made for surtax money for this purpose, although it is not yet known whether or not this request will be approved.

 Ms. Scott stated that repair of existing sidewalks should be prioritized over the construction of new sidewalks.
 Mr. Dodd clarified that surtax funds cannot be used toward maintenance: instead, they may be used to increase the capacity of infrastructure systems such as bridges and sidewalks, or to build new facilities on these systems.
 This can be a challenge for Fort Lauderdale, which is more built out than many other cities.